-A luncheon and bridge party was given in the sunparior and blueroom on Dec.
+A luncheon and bridge party was given in the sunparlor and blueroom on Dec.
 8 by Mrs. Rex Conant, of Jamaica.

 A very attractive wedding reception and luncheon took place on Saturday, Dec.
 9. The bride was formerly Miss Marjorie Babcock, of Richmond Hill, and the groom was Francis J. Sinnott, a brother of Mayor John J. Hylan's son-in-law.
-The reception was held in the lounge after which the luncheon was served in the ballsoom.
-Daning means a served in the ballroom.
-Dancing was enjoyed until live o'clock.
+The reception was held in the lounge after which the luncheon was served in the ballroom.
+Dancing was enjoyed until The three rooms were prettily decorated with five o'clock.
 The three rooms were prettily decorated with palms and the bride's table was decorated with pink roses.
 Mr. and Mrs. Sinnott are spending their honeymoon in Bermuda.